dcoreyrasm/research-assistant-template/README.md

 Create an App (Scoped Access -> App Folder).

-Permissions: Go to the Permissions tab and check files.content.write and files.content.read.
-Submit.
+Permissions (CRITICAL): Go to the Permissions tab before you generate any tokens.
+Check files.content.write and files.content.read.
+Click Submit at the bottom.

 Generate Refresh Token: